vangberg/gaze/README.markdown

 # Gaze And The Use Of It
 A very mellow start to begin with, and so it goes:

-Install the included gem or build it with gemify
+## Installation

+    $ sudo gem install ichverstehe-gaze --source=http://gems.github.com

+## Use

-    $ cd dir/with/a/bunch/of/markdown/files
+    $ cd dir/with/a/bunch/of/formatted/files
     $ gaze

 .. after which the mighty, mighty browser is pointed towards [http://localhost:4567](http://localhost:4567)